 The umbrella-shaped top layer of cells is CK20+, and the basal cells are CD44+.
 In carcinoma in situ, all cells are CK20+, p53+, and show a greater Ki-67 proliferation index.

-Umbrella cells demonstrate a characteristic ultrastructural feature - plaques or asymmetrical unit membrane - which are thick, focal areas of the cell membrane that are associated with actin filaments.
+Umbrella cells demonstrate a characteristic ultrastructural feature; plaques or asymmetrical unit membrane.
+These are thick, focal areas of the cell membrane-associated with actin filaments.
 Actin filaments extend from the inner surface of the plaques to the cytoplasm of umbrella cells.
 In the non-distended bladder, the superficial cells appear to fold inwards; these folded plaques seemingly form membrane-bound, cytoplasmic fusiform vesicles.
 When the bladder distends during filling, these vesicles unfold to become part of a smooth surface as the cells flatten out.

 Urge incontinence, a form of urinary incontinence, is characterized by urinary urgency.
 Etiologies include neurogenic, myogenic, or idiopathic causes.
 Disruption or damage of autonomic nerves, nerve signaling, or bladder cells may result in conditions including overactive bladder or bladder pain syndrome.